 - Flaming Creatures (1963): Avant-garde experimental black-and-white homosexual and travesty movie.
 Deemed to be obscene by a New York Criminal Court at the time.

-- Fifty Shades of Grey (2015): Movie adaptation of the best selling erotic novel.
+- Fifty Shades of Grey (2015): Movie adaptation of the best selling erotic novel, depicting a literature student's relationship with a billionaire S&M enthusiast.

 - Intimacy (2001): Erotic film by Patrice Chéreau about a man and a woman who have casual weekly sex with each other without knowing each other's name.
 Gradually the man falls in love with her and wants to know more about her...

 - In the Realm of the Senses (1976): Infamous French-Japanese film about the historical nymphomaniac murderess Sada Abe.
-Banned in many countries, including Japan.
+Banned in many countries, including Japan, in part due to its sex scenes being unsimulated.
 Yet it received positive reviews from many respected critics, including Roger Ebert, and was added to the Criterion Collection.

-- Kaboom (2010): A softcore-erotic Indie film with strong LGBT themes by noted "New Queer Cinema" director Greg Araki.
+- Kaboom!
+(2010): A softcore-erotic Indie film with strong LGBT themes by noted "New Queer Cinema" director Gregg Araki.

 - The Kiss (1896): According to today's norms this would not qualify as an "erotic film", because all it features is a man kissing a woman.
 But at the time this picture was the first example of a movie with an erotic theme (kissing) and it caused an immediate scandal.
 People deemed it "pornographic" and wanted to have it banned.
 For that reason alone it deserves to be mentioned.

-- Last Tango in Paris (1972): An erotic film starring Marlon Brando and Maria Schneider.
+- Last Tango in Paris (1972): An erotic film starring Marlon Brando and Maria Schneider, depicting an abusive affair between a grieving American widower and a much younger Parisian.

 - Lust, Caution (2007): Historical film set in early 20th century China, with some erotic scenes.
 Directed by Ang Lee, also director of Brokeback Mountain.